alibaba/rax/packages/rax-document/README.md

 `Style`

-Style for page.
+Styles for page.
 Automatic analyzed from your project.

 `Script`

-Script for page.
+Scripts for page.
 Automatic analyzed from your project.

 `Root`